September 2010 Democratic Party of Japan leadership election: Background

 Ichirō Ozawa was originally re-elected to a two-year term as president of the DPJ in September 2008, but resigned the following May amidst a corruption scandal.
 He was succeeded by Yukio Hatoyama, who formed a leadership "troika" with Ozawa and Naoto Kan.
 Ozawa was appointed deputy leader and head of election strategy, while Kan handled Diet affairs and public relations.
 The three led the party to a landslide victory in the August 2009 election, and Kan was appointed deputy prime minister while Ozawa became secretary-general, effectively running the party while Hatoyama and Kan focused on government.
 However, Hatoyama was forced to resign in June 2010 amid coalition conflicts, foreign policy blunder, and another corruption scandal surrounding Ozawa.
 The latter also resigned his post at the same time.
 Kan was chosen as Hatoyama's successor with support from most of the party's factions.

 Kan distanced himself from Ozawa once in office, appointing critics Yukio Edano and Yoshito Sengoku to key leadership roles.
 He also adopted fiscally conservative positions, such as raising the consumption tax, which Ozawa opposed.
-He suffered a major setback in July when the government lost its majority in the upper house election, greatly damaging its ability to pass legislation.
-With the scheduled end of the presidential term approaching in September, Kan intended to seek re-election despite increasing criticism, particularly from the Ozawa faction.
+Though relegated to the backbenches, Ozawa retained the loyalty of many members of the party and controlled its largest faction.
+Kan suffered a major setback in July when the government lost its majority in the upper house election, greatly damaging its ability to pass legislation.
+With the scheduled end of the presidential term approaching in September, Kan intended to seek re-election despite increasing criticism, particularly from Ozawa and his faction.

-Ozawa announced his candidacy on 26 August.
-After unsuccessfully attempting to mediate between the two, Hatoyama announced his support for Ozawa.
+In mid-August, signs emerged of an alliance between Ozawa and former Prime Minister Hatoyama.
+With his support, Ozawa announced on the 26th that he would contest the election against Kan.
+By this time, the level of destabilisation within the government led to fears that the party could split.
+Hatoyama and Azuma Koshiishi thus attempted to mediate between Ozawa and Kan on the eve of nominations on the 31st.
+The former demanded the removal of Edano and Sengoku, which Kan refused to do; talks thus broke down and both forged on with their candidacies.
+After this, Hatoyama reiterated his support for Ozawa.

 Electoral system

+Candidates were required to gather endorsements from twenty (maximum 25) of the party's members of the National Diet in order to stand.

 The election was conducted via a points system: